mikemazzetti/BUFFET/README.md

 ## Features

-- Scrapes Reddit comments from specified subreddits
-- Analyzes sentiment using VADER sentiment analysis
-- Stores data in PostgreSQL database
+- Built an NLP-Powered stock trader using Python, to determine stock sentiment from Reddit, and make investments
+- Uses PRAW for scraping reddit comments into a PostgreSQL database, with VADER applied for sentiment scoring of stock
-- Makes trading decisions based on sentiment scores
+- Utilized IBKR’s API to make automated daily trades based on levered sentiment scores and individual historical ticker prices
-- Execute trades via Interactive Brokers (IBKR)

 ## Requirements

-- Python 3.7+
+- Python 3.7+ would be needed
-- PostgreSQL database
+- PostgreSQL database would need to be setup locally
-- Reddit API credentials
+- Reddit API credentials, can be set up here https://old.reddit.com/prefs/apps
-- Interactive Brokers account and TWS/Gateway
+- Interactive Brokers account and TWS/Gateway credentials, IKBR account needed to run. https://www.interactivebrokers.ca/en/home.php

 ## Installation